gauravgaikwad242/Obsidian-Main-Vault/RXJS/SWITCH-MAP.md

 - _instantly switch to next_
 -  everything same as mergemap but
 - instead of parallel execution it instantly switches to next data
+-  BUT IT COMPLETES THE LAST SUBSCIBER AND CANCELLS ALL THE PREVIOUS SUBSCIPTION
  ```
    switchMapWithSwapi(){
     let searchStrings = of("a","yoda","obi","r2","b")